q3769/conseq4j/README.md

     }
     ...
 ```
-As it turned out, with Setup 2, the shopper actually received a t-shirt of size Large instead of the Medium that s/he so painstakingly settled on (got real mad at you, and knocked over your beer).
-Can you guess why that happened?
+As it turned out, with Setup 2, the shopper actually received a T-Shirt of size Large instead of the Medium that s/he so painstakingly settled on (got real mad at you, and knocked over your beer).
+And you wonder why that happened...
+Ok fine, the shot-gun threads processed the 10 events out of order, got it.

 So what then?
 Going back to Setup 1?
-Well... you could use a "conseq" instead, as in Setup 3:
+Well, yes you can do that.
+Or, you could use a "conseq" instead, as in Setup 3:

 ### Setup 3
 ```